Sodalicus/Picard/README.md

 For communication with Arduino by USB/serial:
 - pyserial
+- requests - for sending POSTs to main app

 For InfraRed communication by remote with Raspberry:
 - ir-keytable - for managing Linux IR
 - evdev - for catching rc events
 - requests - for sending POSTs to main app

+For 7-segment display:
+- max7219

 Arduino libs:
 - OneWire